 Brokers and boat retailers typically have responsibility for ensuring that the legal framework surrounding the sale and purchase of small craft is fit for purpose and for conducting the transaction successfully within this framework.
 Would you like to ensure your business is operating as legally protected as possible?

-This course is designed to give brokers the latest updates and legislation on issues covering law when selling new and second hand boats.
-It provides invaluable information and guidance, to help you minimise legal problems when selling boats.
+This course is designed to give brokers the latest updates and legislation on issues covering law when selling new and second-hand boats.
+It provides invaluable information and guidance to help you minimise legal problems when selling boats.

 BENEFITS OF ATTENDING